This Jon Hamm Interview Is Extremely Depressing

-In what might be the most depressing profile of a middle-aged male celebrity since GQ sent Brad Pitt to wander in the desert for 40 days, Jon Hamm sat down with InStyle to talk about life, work, and his recent breakup, and the poor guy comes off sounding pretty Don Draper–esque in his view of the world.
+In what might be the most depressing interview of a middle-aged male celebrity since GQ sent Brad Pitt to wander in the desert for 40 days, Jon Hamm sat down with InStyle to talk about life, work, and his recent breakup, and the poor guy comes off sounding pretty Don Draper–esque in his view of the world.

 “It’s fine.
 It’s hard,” he said of his split from longtime girlfriend Jennifer Westfeldt.
 “It’s hard to be single after being together for a long time.
 It’s really hard.
 It sucks.”